EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 slide 30/98 2

-A cell with fewer than 5 respondents is defined as sensitive
+A cell with fewer than 5 respondents is defined as sensitive.

 slide 30/98 3

-Suppress sensitive cells
+Suppress sensitive cells.

 slide 30/98 4